builtbycorelot/NFL/README.md

 ## Development and Testing

-## ContextMD
+## Context

-TODO:Write Context MD
+See [docs/context.md](docs/context.md) for a short explanation of how the six verbs fit together and how to read NFL graphs.

 ## License